Pre-Meeting Workshops

 Financial Management

 Art and design programs are complex.
 Such complexities create costs on many levels and in many dimensions.
 Technology compounds this issue by producing additional and possibly new budget pressures in terms of equipment and the need to maintain its currency.
-Successful financial management, therefore, requires not only detailed knowledge of costs, but also the savvy required to advocate for budget needs, the ability to allocate and manage funds effectively, and the wherewithal to exercise fiscal responsibility—while at the same time dealing with issues that range from scholarship to facility maintenance/repair to faculty compensation.
+Successful financial management, therefore, requires not only detailed knowledge of costs, but also the savvy required to advocate budget needs, the ability to allocate and manage funds effectively, and the wherewithal to exercise fiscal responsibility—while at the same time dealing with issues that range from scholarship to facility maintenance/repair to faculty compensation.

 This session will begin with an introduction of existing realities and the pressures they bring to bear on institutions, and specifically, art/design units.
 Predominant focus will be placed on financial planning, both short- and long-range; ideas and approaches with regard to budget advocacy; developing and maintaining sound fiscal policies and procedures; and ways to approach fiscal stability in order to ensure the ongoing financial viability of the institution or unit.